Boise State vs. Air Force NCAA Football Odds, Plays and Insights | October 16, 2021

 Air Force Stats and Trends

-- Air Force's games this year have hit the over on two of five set point totals (40%).
+- Air Force's games this season have gone over the total in two out of five opportunities (40%).

-- When Air Force puts up more than 21.8 points, it is 4-1 against the spread and 5-1 overall.
+- When Air Force scores more than 21.8 points, it is 4-1 against the spread and 5-1 overall.

-- Air Force is 2-1 against the spread and 3-1 overall when the team churns out more than 414.3 yards.
+- Air Force is 2-1 against the spread and 3-1 overall when the team churns out over 414.3 yards.

-- This season the Falcons have three turnovers, 13 fewer than the Broncos have takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.